Table of Contents

 A special litter with activated carbon as a litter for composting toilets offers various advantages.

 Activated carbon is known to effectively absorb and neutralize odors.
-This makes it ideal for keeping unwanted odors out of the separation toilet.
+This makes it ideal for keeping unwanted odors out of the composting toilet.

-The activated carbon in the litter binds moisture very well and thus optimally promotes the drying process in the back closet of the separation toilet.
+The activated carbon in the litter binds moisture very well and thus optimally promotes the drying process in the back closet of the composting toilet.